-These tips for running an efficient warehouse will help your business succeed
+Top tips for running an efficient warehouse

 With the rise of online shopping, times have never been busier at warehouses across the country.
 For years, businesses have gotten away with inefficient picking processes, but with a sudden surge in orders, the flaws in their approach to logistics have been exposed.